 This is the basic level of training necessary for ambulance operations.
 EMTs' skill set includes that of the EMR, with the addition of transport operations and the assistance of patients in taking some of their own prescription medications, such as metered-dose inhalers or nitroglycerine tablets.
 They may also provide several medications including oral glucose, aspirin, albuterol, and epinephrine for anaphylaxis.

 |Advanced emergency medical technician (AEMT) |

-Under medical direction, the AEMT may initiate intravenous or intraosseous access, perform manual defibrillation, interpret electrocardiograms, and administer ...
+Under medical direction, the AEMT may initiate intravenous or intraosseous access, perform manual defibrillation, ...